 Transplant surgeons specialize in transplantation and perform your transplant surgery.
-Our surgeons are trained to manage all stages of transplantation, including management of your immunosuppressive regimen.
-Transplant surgeons may also perform dialysis access surgeries as well as general surgery on dialysis and transplant patients.
+Our surgeons are trained to manage all stages of transplantation, including your immunosuppressive regimen.
+Transplant surgeons may also perform dialysis access surgeries and general surgery on dialysis and transplant patients.

 Transplant nephrologists specialize in disorders of the kidneys.
 Nephrologists will help manage your condition before and after the surgery.

 Other Specialized Physicians may evaluate you before transplantation, help in your management during and after transplant, and make recommendations to the team.
 These may include, but are not limited to, the following:

 Transplant coordinators are healthcare professionals who organize your pre-transplant evaluation.
 In addition, the transplant coordinator will provide patient education and coordinates the diagnostic testing and maintenance on the waiting list.
 Each patient waiting for a transplant is assigned to a specific transplant coordinator who will serve as the patient's primary contact with the transplant team.